Image credit: “Lily” Money.com

 This deep and structural inequity is a primary reason that many organizations are struggling despite a “strong” economy.
 Healthcare providers, for examples, are serving more “customers” than at any point in American history, but the average revenue per patient is actually declining due to the number of individuals who do not have insurance or whose insurance is inadequate relative to cost of service (and two thirds of all bankruptcies are caused by medical bills).
 The growing number of patients on Medicare and Medicaid also results in reduced reimbursement (often well below cost) for providers.
-In higher education, the average “discount rate” in private institutions is now over 50%, meaning students are paying less than half of the advertised tuition rate—and this is happening in the midst of a seven year decline in enrollment overall.
-In the private sector of the economy, agriculture (loan failures are up 13% year over year), manufacturing, and heavy industry in particular have been badly hurt by the current tariff wars and the negative effects on GDP and employment are likely to be felt for years due the long-term impact on markets that will likely shift to alternatives rather than be rebuilt to pre-tariff levels.
+In higher education, the average “discount rate” in private institutions is now over 50%, meaning students are paying less than half of the advertised tuition rate—and this is happening in the midst of an eight year decline in enrollment overall.
+In the private sector of the economy, agriculture (bankruptcies are up 24% year over year), manufacturing, and heavy industry in particular have been badly hurt by the current tariff wars and the negative effects on GDP and employment are likely to be felt for years due the long-term impact on markets that will likely shift to alternatives rather than be rebuilt to pre-tariff levels.
 And of significant importance, despite nearly a decade of modest economic growth, wage growth has been stagnant and a majority of workers who were unemployed during the Great Recession are now working for less income than before they lost their jobs, with only the top 20% of earners seeing an increase (6%) over the last decade.
 Of potentially greater importance, roughly a third (about 57,000,000) workers are now employed in the “gig economy” without benefits, sick or vacation leave, or any kind of job security.
 In short, the current recovery from the last recession is structurally different than those in the past with very unequal distribution of the benefits and even declines for about half of Americans.
 As noted by the Institute for Labor and Employment, through the recent recovery, “the general pattern in the labor market has been rising inequality… and stagnating wages for working and middle-class workers.”
 Unemployment is statistically low, but the economic value of current employment is still below pre-recession levels!
 One of the greatest impacts of the current situation is simply the effect of uncertainty.
 Whether it is corporate investment in R&D, small business investment in inventory or consumer spending on discretionary items, the current economy is teetering on top of growing insecurity and fundamental weakness for the majority of Americans.

 Surprisingly, the current period of economic growth has come with the kind of stress, unease, and anxiety that are usually associated with recessions!
 Although there are certainly sectors of the economy, companies, organizations and individuals that are thriving, there is a surprising collective morass underlying society in general and the economy in particular.
 In fact, the American Psychological Association says that Americans of all ages and backgrounds are more stressed out now than at any time since the APA has been tracking societal stress levels.
 While the causes also include mass shootings, divisive politics, climate change, and fears about healthcare, for example, the economy is also a leading factor with calls to the FarmAid Hotline, for example, increasing nearly 110% from 2016 to 2018.